 - Certified service professionals

-- The first thing you need to do is to schedule this project on a warm and sunny day.
-Mold thrives in dark and damp conditions, so you want your environment to be detrimental for mold growth.
+- The first thing you need to do is schedule this project on a warm and sunny day.
+Mold thrives in dark and damp conditions, so you want your environment detrimental to mold growth.

 - Remove any fabrics or cushions from the furniture.

-- Remove any loose mold spores using the vacuum cleaner with the HEPA filter and the brush attachment.
+- Remove any loose mold spores using the HEPA filter and brush attachment with the vacuum cleaner.

 - Is this wooden furniture sturdy instead of delicate?
-One example of sturdy wooden furniture is if it’s designed for the patio, but delicate wooden furniture pieces include antiques and those with fragile or ornate features.
-If it’s sturdy enough, you can use your pressure washer (if you have it) to get rid of the mold.
+One example of sturdy wooden furniture is designed for the patio, but delicate wooden furniture pieces include antiques and those with fragile or ornate features.
+If it’s sturdy enough, you can use your pressure washer (if you have it) to remove the mold.
 Use the highest angle for the spray nozzle, as this isn’t as harsh and aggressive as the direct streams of water.
-Don’t get the nozzle too close to the wood either, as the water pressure may also damage the wood.
+Don’t get the nozzle too close to the wood, as the water pressure may also damage the wood.

-- Mix a solution of a gallon of water in your bucket with either a cup of white vinegar or 4 tablespoons of bleach.
+- Mix a solution of a gallon of water in your bucket with either a cup of white vinegar or four tablespoons of bleach.
 Put some of this solution into your spray bottle.